Magnetic phases of electron-doped infinite-layer Sr$_{1-x}$La$_x$CuO$_2$ from first-principles density functional calculations: Results and Discussions

-In the single phase `G' states, the magnetic moment at Cu sites closer to the La dopant is weaker than the others.
-This can be explained by a larger carrier doping in these sites, concurring with the observation in hole-doped layered cuprates \cite{Tatan2022,Kotegawa2004,Mukuda2006}.
-However, this is not always true for the multiphase examples.
-The role of the dopant is likely to be more complex than simply distributing free charge carriers as a function of distance from its location.
-Further studies involving comparison between dopant species may elucidate this aspect in the future.

-Finally, we remark that the multiphase states showcased in this brief work are preliminary examples which do not form an exhaustive list.
-Additional states could be found with more extensive calculations.
-It is plausible that more competitive states with highly enhanced $N(0)$ exist at suitable $x$ values.
-We believe they could be interesting precursor candidates for superconductivity of magnetic origin.
+Finally, the electronic states showcased in this brief work are examples which do not form an exhaustive list.
+It is plausible that other competitive multiphase states may be found with more extensive calculations.
+Comprehensive studies of these interesting states as precursor candidates may be beneficial for elucidating superconductivity of magnetic origin.